rmistry/nest-controlbot/README.md

 else:
   set Nest to one degree less than Nest's ambient temperature so that it does not turn on.
 ```
-*The implementation talks to the Nest API by using a controlbot modified version of pynest by Scott M Baker, smbaker@gmail.com, http://www.smbaker.com/*

 ##Usage